-Disclosure: I received this complimentary product (Shine Bright) through Nuts about Books.
-Affiliate links will be used, thank you for the encouragement this offers which costs you nothing in the end. 🙂
+Disclosure: I received this complimentary product (Women of the Bible) through Ascot Media.
+Affiliate Links will be used, thank you for your support of my blog, costs you nothing to do so. 🙂

 Take a moment and think about how nice it would be to learn from other women of faith.
 Marine Hofman takes us into the lives of several women of the bible, helping us to dig their lives and grow in our faith.
 Discover new ascepts to leadership, explore character traits, explore friendships and see God working in women throughout history.

 Ascot Media provided me with my review copy of Marina Hofman’s book Women in the Bible Small Group Bible Study.
 112 pages with 8 chapters, a softcover book suitable for small group bible study or individual use for a devotional time.
 You’ll find free videos to supplement the course.
 Watch the videos before you begin your study, they aren’t long running on average about 5-6 minutes.
 You’ll delve into the lives of Sarah and Hagar, Tamar, The Midwives, Rahab, Naomi and Ruth, Hannah, Esther and Mary (the mother of Jesus).